One of the best walks in the Dandenong Ranges, the RJ Hamer Arboretum in Olinda is home to the picturesque 16km Olinda Falls and Valley Circuit.

 One thing to note with this entire area is that there so many trails leading off in all sorts of direction, so ensure you keep an eye on your map.

-Next, we took the Rock Track, a brief section of the Blackhole Track, and then descended into the KC Track.
+Next, you’ll take Rock Track, a brief section of the Blackhole Track, and then descended into the KC Track.

 It’s quite dense and is located in the very heart of the forest.
 You get a real feel for the entire area in this section alone.

-After navigating a few more reasonably steep hill climbs, we found ourselves ascending to Woolrich Lookout and back to our cars again.
+After navigating a few more reasonably steep hill climbs, you’ll found yourself ascending to Woolrich Lookout and back to your car again.

 The trail itself is a really good one and takes in some of the most popular spots of Olinda and the RJ Hamer Arboretum.

-Depending on your fitness levels and hiking experience, the Olinda Falls and Valley Circuit probably rated anywhere between an easy to medium hike.
+Depending on your fitness levels and hiking experience, the Olinda Falls and Valley Circuit probably rates anywhere between an easy to medium hike.

 Tip: bring plenty of water and plenty of food.
 Also, make sure you stretch plenty before you begin.
 Those hills can really get you!

-If you want to download this hike from my WikiLoc account, click here.
+If you want to download the Olinda Falls and Valley Circuit from my WikiLoc account, click here.